The Thin Blue Line 1988 - David Harris - Dallas Morning News - The New York Times -

 16,601.
 He pulled his service revolver at me.
-(Miscarriage of Justice & Police & Murder) ibid.
+(Miscarriages of Justice & Police & Murder) ibid.

 16,603.
 They kept me completely away from everybody.
-(Murder & Miscarriage of Justice) ibid.
+(Murder & Miscarriages of Justice) ibid.
 Randall

 16,605.
 They are scum ...
 Nobody has that kind of eyesight.
-(Murder & Miscarriage of Justice) ibid. woman of witness couple
+(Murder & Miscarriages of Justice) ibid. woman of witness couple

 16,608.
 I believe that David Harris committed murder; the jury looked at the same evidence and found they believed Randall Adams committed the murder.
-(Murder & Miscarriage of Justice) ibid. male attorney interviewee
+(Murder & Miscarriages of Justice) ibid. male attorney interviewee

 16,611.
 Officer’s killer sought: Five shots fired from car hit policeman.
-(Murder & Miscarriage of Justice) Dallas Morning News 29th November 1976
+(Murder & Miscarriages of Justice) Dallas Morning News 29th November 1976

 16,612.
 Randall Dale Adams, who spent 12 years in prison before his conviction in the murder of a Dallas police officer was thrown out largely on the basis of evidence uncovered by a filmmaker, died in obscurity in October in Washington Court House, Ohio.
 He was 61.